 - Flies over 5 grams in weight are not permitted at Blagdon Lake.

 Full details on the rules for pike fly fishing at Blagdon Lake can be found HERE.

 What about the BW guided days, what information can you give on them?

-Bristol Water Guided pike fly fishing days are avialable with resident guides John Horsey and Martin Cottis.
+Bristol Water Guided pike fly fishing days are available with our resident guide, John Horsey

 Bristol Water guided days with John Horsey: HERE

-All guided days will be priced at £850.00 per boat and will be sold on a first come first served basis.
-They entitle a maximum of 2 anglers to join a boat with one of our resident guides.
+All guided days will be priced at £825.00 per boat and will be sold on a first come first served basis.
+They entitle a maximum of 2 anglers to join a boat with John Horsey.